Kehrlann/spring-security-architecture-workshop/8-testing/README.md

 Testing security is important.
 Disabling security just for tests is a terribly bad idea.
 It leads to slip-ups and un-secured apps shipped to production.
-It is much better to test your security code, and pay the small overhead to have security in your business logic tests as well.
+It is much better to test your security code, and pay the small overhead to have security enabled in your business logic tests as well.